mohit-axyya/resource-requirement/README.md

-This is Spring Boot React Application use to manage the resource in organization
+This is Spring Boot React Application use to manage the resources in organization

 #Happy Coding